EZIEv/invest_helper_bot/README.md

 USERS_DB_PASSWORD = "create a password for access to database"
 ```

-Now open docker-compose.yaml in the same folder
+Now, open the **'docker-compose.yaml'** file located in the same folder.

 ```yaml
 version: '3.5'